-- Create cut-off paths, see "Cut-off paths", page 94. - 2.
-Drag the field set onto the monitoring case. - The fields in a field set are arranged as they were drawn in the field editor.
+- Create cut-off paths, see "Cut-off paths", page 106. - Drag the field set onto the monitoring case.
+2. - The fields in a field set are arranged as they were drawn in the field editor (for example protective field, warning field, warning field).